-\$DISPLAY/\$OPEN RMS-11 sets the IFL field equal to fill number established for Levels 1+ of the index designated by the REF field when the file was created.
+RMS-ll sets the IFL field equal to fill number established for Levels 1+ of the index designated by the REF field when the file was created.

-- 5.3.11.2 Input Values - MINIMUM = 0, meaning the buckets should be completely filled regardless of the value in the RAB ROP field - = half of the bytes in the bucket; this is a logical minimum, meaning you can specify less, but RMS-11 ignores it, supplying its own 50% figure - MAXIMUM = total number of bytes in a bucket less one record (including overhead); this is a logical maximum; the physical maximum (total number of bytes in a bucket) can be achieved by specifying zero where BKS is the bucket size, expressed in blocks.
+- MINIMUM = 0, meaning the buckets should be completely filled regardless of the value in the RAB ROP field - = half of the bytes in the bucket; this is a logical minimum, meaning you can specify less, but RMS-11 ignores it, supplying its own 50% figure - MAXIMUM = total number of bytes in a bucket less one record (including overhead); this is a logical maximum; the physical maximum (total number of bytes in a bucket) can be achieved by specifying zero where BKS is the bucket size, expressed in blocks.